 • Failure to file a tax return

 The IRS is unlikely to charge a penalty against you if you make arrangements with the agency to meet your obligations.
 For example, if you filed for an extension on your tax return allowing you to submit it at a later date, that would not be a violation of IRS rules, so there should be no penalty.
-Similarly, if you enter into a plan with the IRS to pay your taxes in installments, that doesn’t qualify you for penalties as long as your payments are current.
+Similarly, if you enter into a IRS installment agreement, that doesn’t qualify you for penalties as long as your payments are current.
 If you fall behind on your payments, however, the IRS could assess a failure-to-deposit penalty.

 Types of IRS Penalty Abatement